christian-bunn/crack-api/A2_response_to_criteria.md

 ### In-memory cache

 - **ElastiCache instance name:** n11092505-cache
-- **What data is being cached?:** s3 pre-signed urls TODO: might have to cache something else.
+- **What data is being cached?:** s3 pre-signed urls for downloading objects
-- **Why is this data likely to be accessed frequently?:** users might want to download files multiple times.
+- **Why is this data likely to be accessed frequently?:** Users might want to download files multiple times, allowing quick access without regenerating URLs each time
 - **Video timestamp:**
 - **Relevant files:**
+    - /backend/server.js
-    -
+    - /backend/s3.js

 ### Core - Statelessness

-- **What data is stored within your application that is not stored in cloud data services?:** [eg. intermediate video files that have been transcoded but not stabilised]
+- **What data is stored within your application that is not stored in cloud data services?:** Access tokens (accessToken), ID tokens (idToken), session identifiers (session), and usernames are stored in the client's localStorage.
-- **Why is this data not considered persistent state?:** [eg. intermediate files can be recreated from source if they are lost]
+- **Why is this data not considered persistent state?:** This data is stored temporarily on the client side and is not maintained or replicated on the server or in any cloud databases, making it transient and non-persistent.
-- **How does your application ensure data consistency if the app suddenly stops?:** [eg. journal used to record data transactions before they are done.
-A separate task scans the journal and corrects problems on startup and once every 5 minutes afterwards. ]
+- **How does your application ensure data consistency if the app suddenly stops?:** Through the use of stateless JWT tokens for authentication, each request contains all necessary information, this means there is no need for server-side session storage and ensuring consistency if the application stops unexpectedly.
 - **Relevant files:**
+    - /frontend/http/script.js
+    - /frontend/http/mfa_setup.html
+    - backend/cognito/authentication.js
+    - backend/cognito/mfa.js
-    -
+    - backend/cognito/server.js

 ### Graceful handling of persistent connections

 - **Type of persistent connection and use:**
 - **Method for handling lost connections:**
 - **Relevant files:**
     -

 ### Core - Authentication with Cognito

 - **User pool name:** n11092505-cognito-a2
-- **How are authentication tokens handled by the client?:** TODO
+- **How are authentication tokens handled by the client?:** After successful authentication, the client stores the accessToken and idToken in localStorage.
+These tokens are included in the Authorization header as Bearer tokens for subsequent API requests to access protected requests.
+The client uses these tokens to maintain the user's authenticated state and manage access throughout the application.
 - **Video timestamp:**
 - **Relevant files:**
     - /backend/cognito/authenticate.js
     - /backend/cognito/confirm.js
     - /backend/cognito/signUp.js
     - /backend/cognito/jwt_middleware_verify.js
+    - /frontend/http/script.js
+    - frontend/http/mfa_setup.html

 ### Cognito multi-factor authentication

-- **What factors are used for authentication:** password, email code
+- **What factors are used for authentication:** password, google authentictor application (can be added through qr scan or string put)
 - **Video timestamp:**
 - **Relevant files:**
     - /backend/cognito/signUp.js
     - /backend/cognito/confirm.js
+    - /backend/cognito/authenticate.js
+    - /backend/cognito/mfa.js:
+    - /frontend/http/script.js:
+    - /frontend/http/mfa_setup.html:

 ### Cognito federated identities

 - **Identity providers used:**
 - **Video timestamp:**
 - **Relevant files:**
     -

 ### Cognito groups

-- **How are groups used to set permissions?:** TODO: this could be a potential implementation. to create cognito group. if apart of the admin group provide restart exit code -1 button.
+- **How are groups used to set permissions?:** 1 user "bunn" is assigned to specific Cognito groups, such as "admin", which define their access levels.
+The users JWT tokens are checked to grant or restrict access to protected routes and functionalities based on their assigned group.
 - **Video timestamp:**
 - **Relevant files:**
+    - /backend/cognito/jwt_middleware_verify.js
+    - /backend/server.js
-    -
+    - /frontend/http/script.js

 ### Core - DNS with Route53